TheNeutralConductor/Rockwell-Automation-Bulk-Search/README.md

 11. The extension will now be loaded.

 Anytime you click the new tab "+" in firefox, this extension will appear.

+## CAD Downloads

+If CAD drawings exist the "CAD Download" button will appear.
+- Will export CAD file types as well as PDF drawings.
+- CSV file is genenerated that lists the Rockwell item numbers and its link to the CAD.
+- Downloads are 1 second apart (depending on the file size)

+## Document Downloads

+If "General" documents exist the "Document Download" button will appear.
+- Will export Document PDF file types only
+- CSV file is genenerated that lists the Rockwell item numbers and its link to the document.
+- Other things are listed in the CSV file (e.g. PODCAST urls, as well cutsheets)
+- Downloads are 1 second apart (depending on the file size)